chesterbr/chesterbr.github.io/_posts/2019-07-30-cheap-433mhz-leak-detectors-home-assistant-arduino-openmqttgateway-telegram-alerts.md

 ### Possible improvements

-I'm quite happy with the results, but some things might be improved:
+I'm quite happy with the results so far, but here are some things that could be improved:

+- Maybe I could bend the two pins and keep the data one straight, fitting the RF module in parallel with the other boards and reducing the height.
+On the other hand, this mount keeps the antenna high... decisions, decisions. 🤔
 - The sensors aren't bad for their price, but I found that often batteries can get displaced (depending on how you hang the sensor's main unit).
 If I keep working with those, I may consider some adaptation to the case (for now, some tape did the trick).
 - The Arduino + Ethernet shield are a good option if you have them lying around.
 But an [ESP8266](https://en.wikipedia.org/wiki/ESP8266) would likely be a better choice, with its built-in Wi-Fi, small size and [ridiculous price](https://www.dx.com/p/nodemcu-lua-esp8266-wifi-development-board-2607279#.XUD5JCUpCtE).
 - I use the Raspberry Pi to control [my TV with an IR blaster](https://chester.me/archives/2017/12/voice-control-for-a-non-smart-tv-with-google-home-raspberry-pi-lirc-nginx-lua-ifttt/) and [lights using 433MHz RF outlets](https://chester.me/archives/2017/12/controlling-rf-outlets-from-a-raspberry-pi/), which require some software setup that often breaks as Raspbian and Home Assistant get updates.
 Maybe I could offload those functions to the Arduino (or ESP8266).